ooni/probe/.github/ISSUE_TEMPLATE/routine-sprint-releases.md

 assignees: bassosimone

 ---
+- [ ] probe-cli: update the version of go used by github actions
 - [ ] probe-cli: check whether we need to update tools used by the `./mk` script
 - [ ] probe-cli: take a look at [go report card](https://goreportcard.com/report/github.com/ooni/probe-cli)
 - [ ] psiphon: run ./update.bash